oracle-livelabs/oci/oci-api-management/test/test.md

 Go back to the Portal page.
 The OIC integration should be there.

-## Task 4: Add new Cloud Native APIs
+## Task 4: Add existing API from API Gateway

 .....